-This program is designed for those students who for personal or financial reasons cannot travel to Weyers Cave for the residential program.
+This program is designed for those students who cannot relocate for the on-campus program at the Weyers Cave location.
+It is designed for those individuals currently working in practices as veterinary assistants.
 Classes start every three years and take place using a live, two-way television connection.

-- Be employed at least 20 hours per week by a veterinarian willing to provide supervision and allow the student to practice the tasks taught in the various courses.
+- Be employed at least 20 hours per week by a veterinarian willing to provide supervision and allow the student to perform the tasks taught in the various courses.

 The distance learning program has limited space and students will be selected on a competitive basis.
-An interview will be required.
+An interview may be required.

 The program is currently transmitted to these colleges using compressed video technology: